GioBonvi/GoogleContactsEventsNotifier/docs/install-and-setup.md

 ## Activate API for the script

 Now that the script is saved in your Google Drive folder we need to activate it.
 To do so click the menu `Resources->Advanced Google services`.
 In the popup which will open set "Calendar API" to `enabled` (click the switch on its row on the right) and press "Okay".
-Once you have done this open `Resources->Advanced Google services` again and click on the link which says "Google Cloud Platform API Dashboard": you will be taken to another page.
-Click on "Library" in the menu on the left, search for "Google Calendar API" in the search box and open it.
+Once you have done this, open [Google Cloud Platform API Dashboard][https://console.cloud.google.com/apis/dashboard], click on "Library" in the menu on the left, search for "Google Calendar API" in the search box and open it.
 Now click `Enable` and close this page.
 There is no need to create any credentials as suggested on the page.
 That's it for this step.

 **Important note**: please double check that you have performed **all** steps